MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

 ### Remarks

 The `Tokenize` function finds the next token in the target string.
 The set of characters in *pszTokens* specifies possible delimiters of the token to be found.
 On each call to `Tokenize` the function starts at *`iStart`*, skips leading delimiters, and returns a **`CStringT`** object containing the current token, which is the string of characters up to the next delimiter character.
 The value of *`iStart`* is updated to be the position following the ending delimiter character, or -1 if the end of the string was reached.
-More tokens can be broken out of the remainder of the target string by a series of calls to `Tokenize`, using *`iStart`* to keep track of where in the string the next token is to be read.
-When there are no more tokens the function will return an empty string and *`iStart`* will be set to -1.
+More tokens can be broken out of the rest  of the target string by a series of calls to `Tokenize`, using *`iStart`* to keep track of where in the string the next token is to be read.
+When there are no more tokens, the function will return an empty string and *`iStart`* will be set to -1.

-Unlike the CRT tokenize functions like [`strtok_s, _strtok_s_l, wcstok_s, _wcstok_s_l, _mbstok_s, _mbstok_s_l`](../../c-runtime-library/reference/strtok-s-strtok-s-l-wcstok-s-wcstok-s-l-mbstok-s-mbstok-s-l.md), `Tokenize` does not modify the target string.
+Unlike the CRT tokenize functions like [`strtok_s, _strtok_s_l, wcstok_s, _wcstok_s_l, _mbstok_s, _mbstok_s_l`](../../c-runtime-library/reference/strtok-s-strtok-s-l-wcstok-s-wcstok-s-l-mbstok-s-mbstok-s-l.md), `Tokenize` doesn't modify the target string.

 ### Example